programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 **Getting started: installing OpenRefine and importing data**

 [Download OpenRefine][] and follow the installation instructions.
 OpenRefine works on all platforms: Windows, Mac, and Linux.
-OpenRefine will open in your browser, but it is important to realise that the application is run locally and that your data won’t be stored online.
+`OpenRefine`{.filename} will open in your browser, but it is important to realise that the application is run locally and that your data won’t be stored online.
 The data files are available on our [FreeYourMetadata website][], which will be used throughout this tutorial.
-Please download the phm-collection.tsv file before continuing (also archived on the Programming Historian site: as [phm-collection][]).
+Please download the `phm-collection.tsv`{.filename} file before continuing (also archived on the Programming Historian site: as [phm-collection][]).

-On the OpenRefine start page, create a new project using the downloaded data file and click Next.
-By default, the first line will be correctly parsed as the name of a column, but you need to unselect the ‘Quotation marks are used to enclose cells containing column separators’ checkbox, since the quotes inside the file do not have any meaning to OpenRefine.
-Now click on ‘Create project‘.
+On the `OpenRefine`{.filename} start page, create a new project using the downloaded data file and click `Next`{.userinput}.
+By default, the first line will be correctly parsed as the name of a column, but you need to unselect the ‘Quotation marks are used to enclose cells containing column separators’ checkbox, since the quotes inside the file do not have any meaning to `OpenRefine`{.filename}.
+Now click on ‘`Create project`{.userinput}‘.
 If all goes well, you will see 75,814 rows.
 Alternatively, you can download the [initial OpenRefine project][] directly.